Invariant0502/FinLBench/README.md

 ### Hybrid Workflow for Constructing Reference Answers

-In constructing the reference answers for the FinLBench evaluation dataset, we employed a "2+1+1" workflow (illustrated in Figure \[fig:workflow\]) to ensure high-quality and reliable answers.
+In constructing the reference answers for the FinLBench evaluation dataset, we employed a "2+1+1" workflow to ensure high-quality and reliable answers.
 For closed-ended questions, where clear answers exist within the document, we directly used the relevant content from the original text as the reference answer.
 For open-ended questions, which constitute 80% of the dataset and often involve financial documents spanning tens of thousands of words, we adopted a hybrid human-AI approach to balance efficiency and quality.

 Specifically, we began by leveraging two state-of-the-art LLMs, ChatGPT 4 and Claude 2, to independently generate two initial answers based on the question and the original financial document.
 Next, a human expert reviewed these AI-generated answers, validating them against the document content and integrating the best aspects of both into a cohesive and comprehensive response.
 Finally, a second human expert conducted a thorough review and optimization of the integrated answer, ensuring accuracy, clarity, and alignment with the original document.
 This finalized answer was used as the reference answer for the evaluation dataset.